learnapollo/learnapollo/content/introduction/get-started.md

 * a Node package manager like [yarn](https://yarnpkg.com/en/docs/install) or [npm](https://www.npmjs.com/)

 Usually, Apollo Client requires you to set up a GraphQL server on your own.
-However, iff you sign up with GitHub, we automatically prepare your individual GraphQL server powered by [Graphcool](http://graph.cool).
+However, if you sign up with GitHub, we automatically prepare your individual GraphQL server powered by [Graphcool](http://graph.cool).
 With Graphcool, you can setup your own GraphQL backend in under 5 minutes.

 This means you can start working on the pokedex application without worrying about configuring your own GraphQL server.
 Request your individual GraphQL endpoint and receive an integrated GraphQL Server console